 Outdoor play created perfect opportunities for explorations for children that engage their senses.
 Learning about different textures with their hands is a great activity to do with preschool children in spring, fall, or summer.

 Children discover the world using their 5 senses.
 They connect to it by absorbing sounds, textures, smells, pictures, tastes, emotions.
-At young age children are incredibly sensitive.
-Learning occurs naturally when they have opportunity to utilise as many senses as possible.
+At a young age, children are incredibly sensitive.
+Learning occurs naturally when they have an opportunity to utilize as many senses as possible.

-In the Montessori classroom there are several areas of development, one of them is sensorial.
-Montessori sensorial aims to establish strong connection between brain and senses in the process of learning, provide a sensory impression.
-Children learn to differentiate and classificate weight, textures, colours, etc.
+In the Montessori classroom, there are several areas of development, one of them being sensorial.
+Montessori sensorial aims to establish a strong connection between the brain and senses in the process of learning, provide a sensory impression.
+Children learn to differentiate weight, textures, colours, etc.

 “The senses, being explorers of the world, open the way to knowledge.
 Our apparatus for educating the senses offers the child a key to guide his explorations of the world…” Montessori, M. (1988).
 The Absorbent Mind

-On a gorgeous sunny day we took trip to a local park to do sensorial explorations using hands and learn more about touch.
-It was a great way to extend preschooler’s vocabulary knowledge and experience textures using natural materials.
+On a gorgeous sunny day, we took a trip to a local park to do sensorial explorations using hands and learn more about touch.
+It was a great way to extend preschoolers’ vocabulary knowledge and experience textures using natural materials.

 Here is what we did: